RISD Campus Life: Providence as Your Creative Environment

 Campus life at RISD is unlike campus life at conventional universities — and understanding what students actually experience day-to-day helps Korean students prepare for the specific social, academic, and personal environment they will encounter.
 This post describes RISD campus life honestly: the intensity, the community, the resources, and the challenges.

 RISD is located in downtown Providence, Rhode Island — a small city of approximately 190,000 people.
-This urban setting is an important part of the RISD experience:
+This urban setting is an important part of the RISD student experience:

 The Workload: Intense by Any Standard